The hyperbolic Voronoi diagram in arbitrary dimension: Voronoi bisectors and (pre)geodesics in the five standard models

-Hyperbolic geometry can be studied under the framework of Riemannian geometry~\cite{MetricSpaceNegCurvature-2009}.
+Hyperbolic geometry can be studied under the framework of geodesic metric spaces~\cite{MetricSpaceNegCurvature-2009}.
+A metric space $(\bbX,d)$ is geodesic if and only if there exists a function $\gamma$ such that for any pair of points $(p,q)\in\bbX^2$ and any pair of scalar $(s,t)\in [0,1]^2$, we have:

+with $\gamma(p,q;0)=p$ and $\gamma(p,q;1)=q$.
+Complete Riemannian manifolds are geodesic metric spaces.
+Riemannian geodesics are parameterized curves with constant speed (or equivalently are parameterized by arc length).
+Pregeodesics $\Gamma(p,q)$ are the traces of geodesics $\gamma(p,q;t)$:

 Table~\ref{tab:distance} summarizes the Riemannian metrics and the Riemannian distances for the Beltrami hemisphere (B), the Poincar\' e upper half-space (U), the Poincar\'e ball (P), the Klein ball (K), and the Lorentz hyperboloid (L) models.
 The five model domains are ($r=\sqrt{-\frac{1}{\kappa}}$):

 The Poincar\'e and Klein ball models and the Poincar\'e upper half-space model have been often considered from an application point of view since their domain dimension does not need to increase the ambient dimension and they can be easily displayed on a computer screen.